sjackman/talr/fly/README.md

 ### LR-aware assemblers

 ## Assessment of assemblies
-We can use QUAST to compare TALR with other assemblies generated above.
+We can use QUAST to compare Talr with other assemblies generated above.
 This can be easily done using the following command:

 ```
 make results/quast/quast-f1chr4/report.txt